rstudio/rsconnect-jupyter/README.md

 ![publish dialog](docs/images/manage.png)

 There are two different publication modes.
-Selecting "Publish finished document only" will publish an HTML snapshot of the notebook to RStudio Connect.
+Selecting `Publish finished document only` will publish an HTML snapshot of the notebook to RStudio Connect.
 HTML snapshots are static and cannot be scheduled or re-run on the RStudio Connect server.

-If you select "Publish document with source code", the notebook file and a list of the Python packages installed in your environment will be sent to RStudio Connect.
+If you select `Publish document with source code`, the notebook file and a list of the Python packages installed in your environment will be sent to RStudio Connect.
 This enables RStudio Connect to recreate the environment and re-run the notebook at a later time.